Mike Fryer, statement & history

 Works in collections:

-Two works in the ICI Permanent Collection, Manchester Square, London: a single canvas 'Heaven and Earth' and a ten canvas work entitled 'The Commandments'.
+2005 two works in the ICI Permanent Collection: a single canvas ‘Heaven and Earth’ and a ten canvas work entitled ‘The Commandments’.

 Awards/Residencies:

-May 2009 Accepted on the 'Sync SE' leadership in the arts development programme, a two-year training course funded by Arts Council England, South East with funds from Accentuate
+2009 accepted on the ‘Sync SE’ leadership in the arts development programme, a two-year training course funded by Arts Council England, South East with funds from Accentuate.

 Publications: